-- subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming his withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities;
+- ii. subject to standing order 9, include on the agenda all motions in the order received unless a councillor has given written notice at least 7 days before the meeting confirming their withdrawal of it; - iii. convene a meeting of the Council for the election of a new Chair of the Council, occasioned by a casual vacancy in their office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer (if there is one); - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary;

-- vi. hold acceptance of office forms from councillors; - vii. hold a copy of every councillor's register of interests; - viii. assist with responding to requests made under freedom of information legislation and rights exercisable under data protection legislation, in accordance with the Council's relevant policies and procedures; - ix. liaise, as appropriate, with the Council's Data Protection Officer; - x. receive and send general correspondence and notices on behalf of the Council except where there is a resolution to the contrary; - xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (see also standing order 23); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xv. have devolved authority under the Local government Act 1972, section 101, to make decisions on applications where: - The application falls between meeting and it is not possible to obtain from the Planning authority an extension of time to consider the matter, and - ii.
-The Chair is unavailable to convene an extra-ordinary meeting or particular circumstances are such that the convening of an extra-ordinary meeting is impractical.
+- xi. assist in the organisation of, storage of, access to, security of and destruction of information held by the Council in paper and electronic form subject to the requirements of data protection and freedom of information legislation and other legitimate requirements (e.g. the Limitation Act 1980); - xii. arrange for legal deeds to be executed; (see also standing order 23); - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the Council in accordance with its financial regulations; - xiv. record every planning application notified to the Council and the Council's response to the local planning authority in a book for such purpose; - xv. have devolved authority onder Local Government Act 1973, section 101, to make decisions on applications where ; - i.
+The application falls between meetings, and it is not possible to obtain from the Planning Authority an extension of time to consider the matter, and - ii.
+The Chair is unavailable to convene an extra-ordinary meeting, or particular circumstances are such that the convening of an extra-ordinary meeting is impractical.

-In both circumstances the clerk shall have authority to respond on the council's behalf, taking into account the Local Plan, the content of any planning policies, community plan or Neighbourhood Plan adopted by the Council;and precedent.
-Moreover, where it is practicable, the Clerk is to contact ALL councillors to confirm they are content with the response to the specific Planning Application requiring this action.
-The authority will not apply to applications where there is known objections by neighbours, multiple housing development and new land allocations.
+In both circumstances the Clerk shall have authority to respond on the Council's behalf, taking into account the Local Plan, the content of any planning policies, community plan or Neighbourhood Plan adopted by the Council and precedent.
+Moreover, where practicable, the clerk is to contact ALL Councillors to confirm they are content with the response to the specific Planning application requiring action.
+The authority will not apply to applications where there is known objections by neighbours, multiple housing development and new land allocations;